Venice, the capital of Italy’s Veneto region, is renowned for its romantic canals, historic architecture, and rich cultural heritage.

 I highly encourage it!
 If you opened this post to find tips on how to maximize your journey, then look below and enjoy all the sights!

-- The name Venice comes from the Veneti people who inhabited the area 10th Century BC.
+- Historical Roots: The name “Venice” isn’t just for show.
+It’s a tribute to the ancient Veneti people who inhabited this region in the 10th Century BC.

-- The smell and humidity levels during the summer months are quite high, so be ready if traveling during the peak season.
+- Distinctive Smell: The smell and humidity levels during the summer months are quite high, so be ready if travelling during the peak season.

 Top 5 to do: